Natawan Paoin

 1 Program title & tagline

-• Frequently used actions β†’ Display as main buttons upfront
+• Frequently used actions → displayed as main buttons upfront

-• Optional, less frequent management actions β†’ Nest under "More"
+• Optional, less frequent actions → nested under "More"

 3 Program details

-Key improvement for trial users: Previously, we had no clear way to display trial status.
-The hypothesis: clearly stating "Trial" status and showing the trial end date upfront encourages new hotels to give the program a fair chance even before seeing immediate results.
+Status (Active, Trial, or Paused), Tier level, and date context.
+Key improvement for trial users: clearly stating "Trial" status and showing the trial end date upfront encourages new hotels to give the program a fair chance even before seeing immediate results.

 4 Performance metrics